Fresno City Hall launches new security screenings for all visitors

-FRESNO, California (KSEE/KGPE) — For Fresno’s City Hall, the new year means new security.
+FRESNO, California (KSEE) — For Fresno’s City Hall, the new year means new security.

 The plan approved back in August went into effect for the first time on Thursday.
 This is what you need to know.